Using Research to Inform Theory and Practice:

 Olivia Buck.
 “Students’ Idea of the Writing Center: First-Visit Undergraduate Students’ Pre- and Post-Tutorial Perceptions of the Writing Center.”
 The Peer Review (2018).

 National and Local Conference Presentations:

-“A Mixed-Method Study of Face-to-Face and Synchronous Online Tutoring” at the 2017 International Writing Center Association Annual Conference (Carolyn Wisniewski, Allison Kranek, and Evin Groundwater)
+“A Mixed-Method Study of Face-to-Face and Synchronous Online Tutoring” (Carolyn Wisniewski, Allison Kranek, and Evin Groundwater).
+2017 International Writing Center Association Annual Conference.

-“First-Visit Students’ Pre- and Post-Session Perceptions of the Writing Center” at the 2017 International Writing Center Association Annual Conference (Olivia Buck)
+“First-Visit Students’ Pre- and Post-Session Perceptions of the Writing Center” (Olivia Buck).
+2017 International Writing Center Association Annual Conference.

 Awards and Grant Funding:

 Eva Cornman was awarded the 2021 Undergraduate Research Symposium’s Outstanding Presentation in Learning and Human Development for her presentation “The Role of Disciplinary Expertise in Shaping Undergraduate Tutor’s Confidence in Writing Center Sessions.”